 Of course, there are other drinks that have achieved escape velocity from the orbit of their times.
 Most of those are sleek, simple and unencumbered with the kind of eccentricity that anchors things to an era and place.
 The Modern Cocktail, however, is, despite its name, not one of them.

 Invented in the first decade of the twentieth century by Charlie Mahoney, head bartender at New York’s famed Hoffman House hotel on Madison Square, the Modern combines the two trendiest ingredients of the period: Scotch whisky and sloe gin.
 You wouldn’t think the pairing would work, yet it does, in the same way that streetcars and heavy, silver-cased pocketwatches worked.
 Good enough for me.

-Add the lemon juice and sugar to a shaker and stir.
+Add the lemon juice and sugar to a shaker and stir until sugar is dissolved.

 Add the remaining ingredients and ice and shake until well-chilled.